soummyaroy1/dc-power-flow/README.md

 # Info

 This is a simple DC power-flow calculator for a N-bus/N-branch system.
 DC power-flow studies are an alternative to more precise but intensive methods like Newton-Raphson or Gauss-Seidal.
 This makes them perfect for lightweight realtime calculations, in which you are only concerned about detecting thermal violations.
-This script is based on the methodology found in the following paper, orginally authored by Iowa State University's Jim McCalley:
+This script is based on the methodology found in the following paper, orginally authored by Iowa State University's Dr. Jim McCalley:

 http://home.engineering.iastate.edu/~jdm/ee553/DCPowerFlowEquations.pdf